-To promote efficiency in the development of limited land resources by improving the compatibility of adjacent incompatible land uses, particularly residential development that is adjacent to non-residential development, through the use of landscape buffers.
+To promote efficiency in the development of limited land resources by improving the compatibility of adjacent_incompatible land uses, particularly residential development that is adjacent to nonresidential development, through the use of landscape buffers.
 [Partially relocated from Art.
-7.A.1.A.5, Compatibility]
+7.A.1.A.5, Compatibility, page 6]

-1. Buffering and Screening
+Buffering and Screening

 Whenever possible landscape materials should be utilized to provide a spatial transition between different land uses; buffering between adjacent properties; and screening for parking, or storage areas, or other service areas.
 Plants may be used with fences, walls or berms to achieve the desired screening or buffering effect.
 Plant material should be mature enough at the time of planting to provide an effective buffer or screen, and should be planted in an appropriate location to allow for desired growth within a reasonable period of time.

 [Partially relocated from Art.
-7. A.1.B.3, Buffering and Screening]

-F10.Quality Pedestrian Environment
+7. A.1.B.3, Buffering and Screening] F10.Quality Pedestrian Environment and Enhancing Architecture

 In the U/S Tier, as well as pedestrian-oriented development types such as TDD's, landscape designs should give special attention to ensuring a safe and attractive visually pleasant pedestrian environment.
 In high activity areas, such as commercial and workplace areas, benches, kiosks, artwork, and other streetscape elements should be incorporated into landscape designs.
 Pedestrian access to sidewalks or buildings should be considered in all landscape designs.
 Landscaping shall not obstruct pedestrian sightlines, especially at crosswalks.
+Landscape designs should be compatible with and enhance the architectural character and features of the buildings on site, and help relate the building to the surrounding landscape.
+Plant material shall be installed at an appropriate size and allowed to accomplish these intended goals.
+When foundation planting is required, plantings and planters should incorporate artistic elements and be compatible with a building's architectural character.
+[Partially relocated from Art.